Mission, History & Milestones

 Major Accomplishments include:

 - Establishment of the Lower Cape Community Housing Partnership, LCCHP, a multi-pronged initiative designed to provide communities with the tools and knowledge they need to support housing initiatives.
-The LCCHP is comprised of the Cape Housing Institute, Advocacy Training and a public education media campaign.
-These efforts resulted in the consideration of 43 housing-related articles during Town Meetings across the Lower Cape and the approval of $15M in local funding.
+The LCCHP is comprised of the Cape Housing Institute, Advocacy Training, and a public education media campaign.
+In the past 4 years, these efforts have resulted in the consideration of 120 housing-related articles during Town Meetings across the Lower Cape and the approval of nearly $20M in local funding.